-I am a writer for national gardening magazines, companies and websites and garden and write with wildlife and the environment at the forefront of my mind.
+I am a writer for national gardening magazines, companies and websites.
+Organic gardening, wildlife and the environment are at the forefront of my mind throughout all my writing and garden practices.
 I share the tremendous health benefits to wellbeing in both gardening and nature walks, as well my love of finding plants in their natural habitat whilst out hiking.

 This website hosts my gardening diary which is a collection of garden visits, seasonal gardening tips and publication news.

-I have written for Richard Jackson Garden since spring 2018 and have over 30 published features on topics ranging from pollinators, medicinal plants and herbs, bulbs, wildflowers and trees for wildlife to garden visits, staycations and reconnecting teenagers with nature.
+I have written for Richard Jackson Garden since spring 2018 with over 30 published features on topics ranging from pollinators, medicinal plants and herbs, bulbs, wildflowers and trees for wildlife to garden visits, staycations, houseplants and reconnecting teenagers with nature.

-In 2021 I teamed up with Tanya of Lovely Greens to contribute regular pieces for her incredibly successful organic gardening website, writing about herbs and providing monthly gardening guides for the kitchen garden.
+In 2021 I teamed up with Tanya of Lovely Greens to contribute monthly features for her incredibly successful organic gardening website, writing about herbs and 'how to' guides for organic kitchen gardening.

-Proud to feature on Ellen Mary's brand new online Wellbeing Studio 'People Plants Wellbeing' discussing the benefits of nature walks to mental health.
+Proud to feature on Ellen Mary's online Wellbeing Studio 'People Plants Wellbeing' discussing the benefits of nature walks to mental health.

 I have written pieces for The RHS and featured in Grow Your Own magazine and BBC Countryfile describing my path into horticulture, RHS courses and wildlife gardening.